Superman in film: Rewrites and production

 Art designer Sylvain Despretz claimed the art department was assigned to create something that had little or nothing to do with the Superman comic book, and also explained that Peters "would bring kids in, who would rate the drawings on the wall as if they were evaluating the toy possibilities.
 It was basically a toy show".
 Peters saw a cover of National Geographic, containing a picture of a skull, going to art department workers, telling them he wanted the design for Brainiac's spaceship to have the same image.
 Burton gave Despretz a concept drawing for Brainiac, which Despretz claims was "a cone with a round ball on top, and something that looked like an emaciated skull inside.
 Imagine you take Merlin's hat, and you stick a fish bowl on top, with a skull in it".
 Concept artist Rolf Mohr said in an interview that he designed a suit for the Eradicator for a planned scene in which it transforms into a flying vehicle.

 Burton chose Pittsburgh, Pennsylvania as his primary filming location for Metropolis, while start dates for filming were pushed back.
 A minor piece of the Krypton set was constructed but then destroyed, and Cage had even attended a costume fitting.

 The studio was also considering changing the title Superman Lives back to Superman Reborn.
-Deeming Wesley Strick's script too expensive, Warner Bros enlisted the help of Dan Gilroy to rewrite it into something more economically feasible.
-Gilroy lowered the $190 million budget set by Strick's draft to $100 million.
-However, the studio was still less willing to fast track production, due to financial reasons with other film properties, having Gilroy turn in two drafts.
+Deeming Wesley Strick's script too expensive, Warner Bros. enlisted the help of Dan Gilroy to rewrite it into something more economically feasible.
+Gilroy lowered the $190 million budget set by Strick's draft to $100 million, but the studio was still less willing to fast track production, due to financial reasons with other film properties, having Gilroy turn in two drafts.